 Because even a small leakage in the information will fire up the conditions of distrust.
 Furthermore, even if the demand is there, without proper market research; there will be no way for the company to find what, exactly, the customers need.

 Final Words for the SWOT Analysis Example

-The ideas of assessing the factors are not limited as in above SWOT analysis example.
-Since, each business has its strengths or weakness, furthermore, the external conditions that every business faces also vary significantly, so the decisions about letting the new product step into the market also differ.
+The ideas of assessing the factors are not limited to the above SWOT analysis example.
+Since each business has its strengths or weakness, furthermore, the external conditions that every business faces also vary significantly, so the decisions about letting the new product step into the market also differ.
 At last, review your analysis and let your brand rock.

 Questions to ask during SWOT Analysis

-- What are our assets, and which one of them are strongest to our cause?
+- What are our assets, and which one of them is strongest to our cause?

 - Are our machinery and workers’ skill sets up to date?